Myositis and Fatigue

-Adapted from a presentation to the HSS Myositis Support Group by
+Adapted from a presentation to the Myositis Support Group at HSS

 Fatigue is a common complaint by people with myositis, with the majority of people with myositis affected.
 Dr. Berman stated that fatigue can often feel like the “flu,” with a feeling of continued exhaustion.
 Other ways people experience fatigue include:

 - Sustained feeling of exhaustion with a decreased ability for mental and physical activity

 - Entire-body tiredness that seems out of proportion with one’s activity level and lasts for more than one month

 Possible Causes of Fatigue

 We often say, “We are not our disease.”
 This is especially relevant, as Dr. Berman said that it is important to understand that one’s fatigue may not always be related to myositis.
 Other possible medical factors need to be considered.
 These include: